 III operated in conjunction with Mirage 5M Elkans, controlled by an

-Another important step was the transfer exercise to Pascua (Easter) Island on 12-01-98; 3 F-5E Tiger III flew nonstop the 4'000 kilometers distance betwee Antofagasta and the island in 5 hours and 42 minutes, each aircraft refuelled 4 times by a Chilean KC-707 tanker.
-Support was also given by 1 Lockheed C-130 and one Gulfstream III.
+An important step was the transfer exercise to Pascua (Easter) Island on 12-01-98; 3 F-5E and 1 F-5F Tiger III flew non-stop the 4'000 kilometers distance betwee Antofagasta and the island in 5 hours and 42 minutes, each aircraft refuelled 4 times by a Chilean B.707 Aguila tanker.
+Support was also given by 1 air-rescue Lockheed C-130 and 1 meteorogical scout Gulfstream III, San Felipe Island airport was considere as an emergency landing airport.
 Return to Antofagasta was on 14-01-98.
-This exercise was named "Manu Tama I".
+This exercise was named "Pajaro de Guerra/Manu Tama I".

 fortunately without serious consequences, happened on 16-08-01 to an

 Northrop F-5F on landing at Antofagasta, while on 26-08-06 another

 An important step was reached on 30-07-07 when the Grupo N° 7 reached a total of 50'000 flying hours on a routine training flight of an F-5E Tiger III.